As an Amazon Associate I earn from qualifying purchases.

 When I was looking for the best accounting software for eBay sellers I had the following requirements:

 - User Friendly.
 I’m not entirely tech-adverse but I don’t want to waste the time that I could be sourcing or listing by spending it on archaic software.
-Many eBay sellers are even less tech-friendly that I am and so I gravitated toward software that is easy to figure out.
+Many eBay sellers are even less tech-friendly than I am and so I gravitated toward software that is easy to figure out.

 - Easy Integration.
-The more heavy-lifting that your bookkeeping software can do the less is left for you to figure out.
+The more heavy lifting that your bookkeeping software can do the less is left for you to figure out.
 I gave high priority to software that integrated with other apps, especially with eBay so I didn’t have to manually import anything.

 - Not Too Expensive.
 I figure I can make 4-5x my money with every flip.
 In fact, we recently turned $100 into $1000 in just a couple of hours.
-Spending a couple hundred dollars per year for software is a huge missed opportunity.
+Spending a couple of hundred dollars per year for software is a huge missed opportunity.

 - Cloud Access.
 I want my data to be safe.
-I also want to be able to access it from my laptop, my desktop, or somewhere else when my 7 year old laptop bites the dust.
+I also want to be able to access it from my laptop, my desktop, or somewhere else when my 7-year-old laptop bites the dust.

 So let’s get into the best options that checked all (or at least most) of the boxes.

 The 5 Best Bookkeeping Options For eBay Sellers